-Complete that are accounted for your What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Supervised Exercise Therapy (SET) Prior authorization is required after 36 visits.
+What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Supervised Exercise Therapy (SET) Prior authorization is required after 36 visits.
 SET is covered for members who have symptomatic peripheral artery disease (PAD).
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: 10% of the total cost for each Medicare-covered SET visit.
-50% of the total cost for each Medicare-covered SET visit.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+In-Network 20% of the total cost for each Medicare-covered SET visit.
+Network 50% of the total cost for each Medicare-covered SET visit. •

-Complete that are accounted for your What you must get these servi Services that are covered for you In-Network Out-of- Network Telehealth Services (Non-Medicare covered) \$0 copay for eac with Teladoc. ch telehealth visit Our plan has partnered with Teladoc to provide additional virtual visit services, which include a virtual visit with a doctor over the phone or via the internet using a smart phone, tablet, or a computer.
+Complete that are accorded for you What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Telehealth Services (Non-Medicare covered) \$0 copay for each ch telehealth visit Our plan has partnered with Teladoc to provide additional virtual visit services, which include a virtual visit with a doctor over the phone or via the internet using a smart phone, tablet, or a computer.
 Certain types of visits may require internet and a camera-enabled device.
 Offered 24 hours a day, 7 days a week with board certified doctors.
 Covered services include general medical, behavioral health, and dermatology.
 Must use Teladoc doctors for this benefit.
-To find a provider and schedule and appointment, call 1-800-teladoc (835-2362), 24 hours a day, 7 days a week.
+To find a provider and schedule and appointment, call 1-800-teladoc (835-2362) , 24 hours a day, 7 days a week.
 You can also visit Teladoc.com or use the Teladoc mobile app.